The Jackson County Detention Center (JCDC) houses adult inmates being held on state charges. In 2019, the daily average population is 872 inmates.

 The Center's inmate populations are made up primarily of individuals from Jackson County and Kansas City.
 Those detained are under the custody of the Jackson County Department of Corrections, and the Department is legally bound to provide adequate housing, food, healthcare and a safe living environment.

-The Department of Corrections operates 24 hours a day, 7 days a week, 365 days a year, with just under 400 employees.
-The 2015 adopted budget was just over $24 million and supported both state and municipal jail operations and the KCPD arrestee operation.
-Facilities are located one block from the Jackson County Courthouse in downtown Kansas City, Missouri.Presumption of Innocence
+The Department of Corrections operates 24 hours a day, 7 days a week, 365 days a year, with just over 350 employees.
+The 2019 adopted budget was just over $31 million.
+Facilities are located one block from the Jackson County Courthouse in downtown Kansas City, Missouri.

-The American criminal justice systems presumes an individual charged with a crime is innocent until proven guilty.
+The American criminal justice systems presume an individual charged with a crime is innocent until proven guilty.
 A jail is not the same as a prison.
 Prisons are utilized for convicted felons – those who have been found guilty in a court of law.
 A county jail is utilized for the following:

 confinement while an individual is going through the trial process,

 for those convicted and given short-term (12 months or less) sentences

 individuals being held on warrants for other jurisdiction